CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    ``geo.stations_within_radius`` to build a list of stations within 10 km of the Cambridge city centre (coordinate (52.2053, 0.1218)).
 Print the names of the stations, listed in alphabetical order.
-The expected result is:
+A representative result is:

    .. code-block:: none